tylerfreckmann/academic-paper-explorer/README.md

 [paper-scraper.py](https://github.com/tylerfreckmann/academic-paper-explorer/blob/main/paper-scraper.py) scrapes this data from the [NeurIPS Conference Proceedings website](https://papers.nips.cc/).

-For years <= 2019, the conference website provides a _metadata_ link for each paper that contains the paper's full text in a JSON object.
+For years <= 2019, the conference website provides a `metadata.json` link for each paper that contains the paper's full text in a JSON object.

 For years >= 2020, only the paper PDFs are provided, so `paper-scraper.py` downloads the PDFs and uses [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/index.html) to convert the PDFs into plain text.